-A gel pedicure is exactly what it sounds like: a pedicure option using gel polish.
+A gel pedicure is a pedicure done with gel polish.
 This pedicure is similar to a gel manicure in procedure and effect, but given its lower popularity, even gel manicure aficionados may want a refresher on what to expect.

-The traditional gel pedicure will consist of nail treatment and preparation, softening your cuticles, and making sure each toe nail is perfectly shaped with smooth edges before application.
+A gel pedicure consists of nail treatment and preparation, softening your cuticles, and making sure each toe nail is perfectly shaped with smooth edges before application.
 A gel base coat is an essential first step, followed by two or more thin layers of polish and a gel top coat to seal your new pedicure.

 Whether you go to your favorite nail salon to see your go-to technician or decide to try your hand at gel polish application at home, the steps of the process will be similar.

 - Apply and cure a gel base coat

 - Apply and cure a gel top coat

 - After Care

 As is good practice for any nail polish application, you will first want to prep your toe nails.
 The tools that you’ll want handy for this process are the following: